canonical/lxd/doc/howto/storage_buckets.md

+(howto-storage-buckets)=
 # How to manage storage buckets and keys

-See the following sections for instructions on how to create, configure, view and resize storage buckets and how to manage storage bucket keys.
+See the following sections for instructions on how to create, configure, view and resize {ref}`storage-buckets` and how to manage storage bucket keys.

 ## Manage storage buckets